rsesek/mailpopbox/docs/install.md

 > the ports specified in the `config.json` file.
 It also specifies the path to the `config.json`
 > file.

-2. Enable the systemd unit with `systemctl enable mailpopbox.service`
+2. Enable the systemd unit with `sudo systemctl enable mailpopbox.service`

-3. Start mailpopbox with `systemctl start mailpopbox.service`
+3. Start mailpopbox with `sudo systemctl start mailpopbox.service`

-4. Verify that the server has started with `journalctl -u mailpopbox`
+4. Verify that the server has started with `sudo journalctl -u mailpopbox`

 5. Test the connection to the server from your local machine: `openssl s_client -connect mx.yourdomain.com:995`.
 You should see your certificate printed by `openssl` and then a line that